andersao/laravel-request-logger/README.md

 or

-Run `composer require prettus/laravel-request-logger` direct in your terminal
+Run `composer require prettus/laravel-request-logger dev-master` direct in your terminal

 ### Laravel